How to prevent falls in the elderly in and out of the home

 A MEDICAL ALARM OR LIFELINE ALARM:

-As we grow older, getting regular checkups of our vitals becomes extremely important.
+As we grow older, getting regular check-ups of our vitals becomes extremely important.
 To lower the risk of falling, it is essential to schedule regular vision tests with a proficient ophthalmologist to ensure that their vision and prescriptions glasses are up to date.
+Seeing the optician regularly is an essential part of elderly fall prevention.

 You can trust SureSafe's range of personal alarm fall detection devices to help your elderly loved ones live an independent and healthy life.
 We aim to make the golden years of your family members and loved ones safe and enjoyable, where they can live their life to the fullest, knowing medical help will be immediately provided with SureSafe alarms.